dfilaretti/WeirdDrums/README.md

 Contributions, feature requests, bug reports as well as general feedback and advice are very welcome.

 Please feel free to open an issue or submit a pull reques.

+Here are a few things that comes to mind...

+* envelopes are linear, but should be exponential (or, at least, offer the choice!)
+* dedicated envelope type for claps
+* global EQ
+* Optimize performance
+* Make UI sexier
+* .....